shunhongzhang/pyasd/README.md

 * To check whether you have successfully install the package, go to the python interactive shell

-import asd.core.geometry
+ import asd.core

-import asd.utility.spirit_tool
+ import asd.utility

-import data_base.exchange_for_CrI3
+ import data_base

 If everything runs smoothly then it should be done.

 * If it does not work, try one of the following: python setup.py install --home=.

  python setup.py install --user

  If you still have problems, contact the author for help

 ## To clean the package:
 ./clean

 this operation will remove:
-build and dists, which are generated upon compilation results in the test directory, including dat/ovf files and figures
+build and dists, which are generated upon compilation results in the examples/tests_basic directory, including dat/ovf files and figures